I have this radical idea…

-In time, I began to emerge from the fog and entered the most productive season of my life (most assuredly, with a supernatural push from my mother).
+In time, I began to emerge from the fog and entered the most productive season of my life.

 Wanting to be as present for my brother as much as possible but still help as many clients as possible, I prioritized creating streams of passive income.

 I officially (and finally) launched my business at the beginning of May 2016.